dotnet/docs/docs/csharp/roslyn-sdk/get-started/syntax-analysis.md

 # Get Started with Syntax Analysis

-In this walkthrough we'll explore the **Syntax API**.
+In this walkthrough you explore the **Syntax API**.
 The syntax API provides access to the data structures that describe a C# or Visual Basic program.
-These data structures have enough detail that the can fully represent any program of any size.
+These data structures have enough detail that they can fully represent any program of any size.
 These structures can describe complete programs that compile and run correctly.
-They can describe the program you are writing, while you are editing, including text that does not yet represent valid C# syntax.
+They can also describe incomplete programs, as you write them, in the editor.

 To enable this rich expression, the data structures and APIs that make up the syntax API are necessarily complex.
 As is traditional, let's start with what the data structure looks like for the typical "Hello World" program: